 Tesla has been consolidating in the past few weeks as risk appetite in the stock market decreased.
 The next major obstacle for the stock will be the $1241 resistance level.
 A clear breakout above this level could trigger momentum buying and pave the way for further gains.
 The Daily RSI is not indicating overbought conditions yet, hinting that there could be further room to the upside.

-Start trading TSLA shares today when you sign up for a live trading account with Axi.
+Sign up for a live trading account with Axi and start trading TSLA shares today.
 Go long or short on Tesla commission-free!

 The information is not to be construed as a recommendation; or an offer to buy or sell; or the solicitation of an offer to buy or sell any security, financial product, or instrument; or to participate in any trading strategy.
 Readers should seek their own advice.
 Reproduction or redistribution of this information is not permitted.

 FAANG is an acronym for a group of stocks made up of some of the largest companies in the American tech sector including Facebook, Amazon, Apple, Netflix and Google.